jackabox/gridsome.jackwhiting.co.uk/content/drafts/handling-redirects-in-a-laravel-application.md

 A lot of the hard work has been done for us by the wonderful team at Spatie whom have produced a redirector package which allows for route params to be read and parsed.
 You can find this package at [https://github.com/spatie/laravel-missing-page-redirector]().

 Let’s get started on setting up our application.

 ## Setting up the Redirector Package

-Install the package via Composer.
+Install the required package via Composer.

     composer require spatie/laravel-missing-page-redirector

-Next, we’ll need to publish the package config, we can do that by running the following in our terminal
+Next, we’ll need to publish the package config, we can do this by running the following in our terminal.

     php artisan vendor:publish --provider="Spatie\MissingPageRedirector\MissingPageRedirectorServiceProvider"

-In this file you can edit the `redirects = []` with any redirects you wish to add, specifying the **from** and **to** destination as a `key => value` pairing, for example:
+In this file you will find an empty array of redirects, this is what we can edit with any redirects you wish to add, specifying the **from** and **to** destination as a `key => value` pairing, for example:

     redirects = [
     	'/home' => '/',